 Once at the trailhead, you’ll want to check out the local bike shop, Frenette, and pick up some VBN swag to help support the local trails (and look super cool, too).
 We’ll hit the trails on Sentier du Roquemont and La Montée du Belvédère with all the newfound skills and confidence we’ve acquired from the past few days, before letting go of the brakes on the grin-inducing Grand Eggan.
 We’ll do a lap of the XC loop l’Écho des Julien before winding down on Monsieur Roland.
-We’ll end up at the Roquemont Brasserie for lunch and a tasting tour of the brewery, before packing up bikes and bidding our farewells.
-We’re off to the airport for 4:00pm for those catching a flight, and then back to Old Quebec for those extending their trip.
-Quel beau voyage!
+We’ll end up at the Roquemont Brasserie for lunch and a tasting tour of the brewery.

 Day 2.
 Yoga, Wild Rivers, and Wondrous Waterfalls

 We’ll wake up this morning to the sound of birds chirping and the sun rising above the mountains.
-We’ll welcome a wonderful yoga instructor at the lodge to help us breathe, stretch and get our muscles warmed up for the day ahead… and what a day it will be!
 The trails in Vallée Bras-du-Nord are bound to leave you speechless and dumbfounded by their sheer beauty.
 So wild and rugged is the landscape, you’ll have a hard time believing we’re just an hour away from bustling Quebec City.
 Plus, being steps away from the trails in our private eco-lodge, we’ll be able to take full advantage of the day ahead of us.

 We’ll discover the Neilson North and South trails which, linked together, form an undulating ribbon of perfectly carved singletrack along raging rivers, striking waterfalls and granite cliffs jutting from the forest floor.
 Perhaps one of the coolest aspects of these trails is that they were built in partnership with Projet Jeunesse, a program that puts shovels and pulaskis in the hands of at-risk youth and provides them with valuable skills and meaningful work through trail building.
 As we break by the Neilson river, we’ll gain an understanding of why this land is so sacred to the Huron-Wendat First Nations of the area.
 A spectacular catered lunch awaits us on the banks of the river where we’ll feast on local and traditional delicacies and sit stunned by our magical surroundings.